jsconfkorea/2020.jsconfkorea.com/src/docs/call-for-proposals.en.md

 # Introduction

-We at JSConf Korea believe that progress happens when everyone has a chance to share their perspective.
+We believe that progress happens when everyone has a chance to share their perspective.
 If you've used JavaScript on an exciting project, or have ideas, stories, or even a song to share with us, please submit a proposal!
 As long as it fits our [Code of Conduct](/en/code-of-conduct), anything’s on the table.
-Even if you don’t have any experience in giving talks, [we’re here to help](https://jsconfkorea.com/en/call-for-proposals#support).
+Even if you don’t have any experience in giving talks, [we’re here to help](https://2020.jsconfkorea.com/en/call-for-proposals#support).
 You can pick a topic from the list below or come up with your own:

 ## Topics